-- Access effective health information and services without discrimination
+- access to effective health information and services without discrimination

-- Reduce their health risks with appropriate prevention, treatment, care and support
+- reduction of health risks with appropriate prevention, treatment, care and support

-- Participate meaningfully in the design, development, implementation, monitoring and evaluation of services, and
+- participation meaningfully in the design, development, implementation, monitoring and evaluation of services

-- Realize their human rights to equality, health and development.
+- realization of human rights to equality, health and development

 Populations who live in situations of inequality and exclusion and struggle to realise their basic human rights are vulnerable to health risks, including the risk of HIV, TB and malaria.

 The court decision protects the rights of LGBT persons to equality, non-discrimination, freedom of expression, privacy, dignity, life and liberty.
-It will also arguably impact more broadly on the lives of LGBT persons - including improving LGBT persons' physical and mental well-being and their access to healthcare services.
+It will also arguably have a wider impact on the lives of LGBT persons—including improving their physical and mental well-being and their access to health-care services.
 The court heard various arguments against criminalization of same-sex sex, including that in countries where same-sex sex is criminalized, LGBT populations experience extreme hardships, including psychosocial distress, and they tend to avoid seeking healthcare for fear of prosecution.

-According to UNAIDS’ 2017 statistics, HIV prevalence among gay men and other men who have sex with men in India is 2.7 percent, in a country where the national HIV prevalence amongst all adults is 0.2 percent.
+According to UNAIDS’ 2017 statistics, HIV prevalence among gay men and other men who have sex with men in India is 2.7%, in a country where the national HIV prevalence amongst all adults is 0.2%.
 Around three out of ten gay men and men who have sex with men in India who are living with HIV do not know their HIV status and many people living with HIV do not have access to HIV treatment.

-While the Indian Supreme Court decision has been widely celebrated among civil society and key populations, International Lesbian, Gay, Bisexual, Trans and Intersex Association (Ilga) reports that, in 2017, same-sex relationships were still criminalised in 72 countries, particularly in Africa, the Middle East and south Asia.
-It is critical that countries review their laws criminalizing same-sex sex, in order to protect and promote the rights of all people and to attain the Sustainable Development Goals for all people, ensuring no one is “left behind”.
+While the Indian Supreme Court decision has been widely celebrated among civil society and key populations, the International Lesbian, Gay, Bisexual, Trans and Intersex Association (Ilga) reports that, in 2017, same-sex relationships were still criminalized in 72 countries, particularly in Africa, the Middle East and South Asia.
+It is critical that countries review their laws criminalizing same-sex sex, in order to protect and promote the rights of all people and to attain the Sustainable Development Goals for all people, ensuring no one is left behind.

-The UNGASS 2016 Political Declaration on HIV and AIDS and UNAIDS recognize that specific populations are experience greater vulnerability and risk of HIV exposure and are key to the epidemic and its response.
+The Special Session of the UN General Assembly (UNGASS) 2016 Political Declaration on HIV and AIDS and UNAIDS recognize that specific populations experience greater vulnerability to and risk of HIV exposure and are key to the epidemic and its response.
 UNAIDS considers gay men and men who have sex with men, sex workers and their clients, transgender people, people who inject drugs, migrants and prisoners as key populations.
 These populations often suffer from punitive laws or stigmatizing policies and are among the most likely to be exposed to HIV.

 In the Risk, Rights & Health Supplementary Report of 2018, the Global Commission on HIV and the Law notes that "while new HIV infections decline, the number of people living with HIV has risen steadily: There are an estimated 2.7 million more people today living with HIV than there were in 2010.
-Members of marginalised populations - gay men and other men who have sex with men, people who use drugs, sex workers, transgender people, prisoners, and their sexual partners – accounted for 47 percent of new infections in 2017."
+Members of marginalized populations—gay men and other men who have sex with men, people who use drugs, sex workers, transgender people, prisoners, and their sexual partners—accounted for 47 percent of new infections in 2017."

 The UNAIDS Strategy 2016-2021 notes the need to reduce inequalities in access to service and commodities, so that young people, particularly young women and adolescent girls, access combination prevention services and are empowered to protect themselves from HIV and that tailored HIV combination prevention services are accessible to key populations, including sex workers, men who have sex with men, people who inject drugs, transgender people and prisoners, as well as migrants.

 People who use drugs continue to experience human rights abuses—from the death penalty and extrajudicial killings to inhumane and coerced drug treatment and conditional access to expensive medicines.
-According to the Global Commission on Drug Policy's 2016 report, strict drug laws have escalated public health crises in the form of HIV and hepatitis C epidemics.
-The Global Commission on HIV and the Law’s 2018 Risk, Rights & Health Supplementary Report describes how “criminalisation of the possession, use and cultivation of small amounts of illicit drugs leaves a trail of damage for people living with HIV and its co-infections.
-As described in the Commission’s 2012 report, Risks, Rights & Health, policies preferring criminalisation and imprisonment over the provision of harm reduction services to people who use drugs, drive people underground and exacerbate health risks.
-The UN Standard Minimum Rules for Treatment of Prisoners of 1955 – known as the Nelson Mandela Rules - mandate that prisoners receive “the same standards of healthcare that are available in the community,” without charge or discrimination, including for HIV, viral hepatitis, TB and other infectious diseases, as well as for drug dependence.
-Few prisons around the world follow these rules with only 40 countries having at least one prison that offers access to HIV treatment or opioid substitution therapy.
+According to The Global Commission on Drug Policy's 2016 report, strict drug laws have escalated public health crises in the form of HIV and hepatitis C epidemics.
+The Global Commission on HIV and the Law’s 2018 Risk, Rights & Health Supplementary Report describes how criminalization of the possession, use and cultivation of small amounts of illicit drugs leaves a trail of damage for people living with HIV and its co-infections.
+As described in the Commission’s 2012 report, Risks, Rights & Health, policies preferring criminalization and imprisonment over the provision of harm reduction services to people who use drugs, drive people underground and exacerbate health risks.
+The UN Standard Minimum Rules for Treatment of Prisoners of 1955—known as the Nelson Mandela Rules—mandate that prisoners receive the same standards of healthcare that are available in the community, without charge or discrimination, including for HIV, viral hepatitis, TB and other infectious diseases, as well as for drug dependence.
+Few prisons around the world follow these rules, with only 40 countries having at least one prison that offers access to HIV treatment or opioid substitution therapy.

-The Global Commission on HIV and the Law has urged governments to adopt rights-based legal and policy responses to people who use drugs in 2012 and 2018, recommending that states:
+The Global Commission on HIV and the Law has urged governments to adopt rights-based law, rights and policy responses to people who use drugs, recommending that states:

-- Decriminalise the possession of drugs for personal use
+- decriminalize the possession of drugs for personal use

-- Replace compulsory or coercive services with evidence-based, voluntary services.
-This includes
+- replace compulsory or coercive services with evidence-based, voluntary services, including

 - closing down compulsory drug detention centres

-- not employing coercive methods (such as national drug user registries, mandatory HIV testing, mandating abstinence from drug use as a precondition for accessing HIV, TB or viral hepatitis treatment and forced treatment), and
+- not employing coercive methods (such as national drug user registries, mandatory HIV testing, mandating abstinence from drug use as a precondition for accessing HIV, TB or viral hepatitis treatment and forced treatment)

-The Global Fund prioritises key populations in HIV, TB and malaria responses
+The Global Fund prioritizes key populations in HIV, TB and malaria responses

 Key populations are defined by the Global Fund as populations that have a high epidemiological impact from AIDS, TB and malaria, combined with reduced access to services and/or being criminalized or otherwise marginalized.